menaveenshankar/git-coco/README.md

 **NOTE** - Coauthors and issue number are optional, the committer can simply hit enter to ignore them.

 ## Tags
-* **v1.0** - checkout this tag to just use the geeky version, i.e., author initials based input
+* **v1.0** - checkout this tag to just use the eidetic version, i.e., author initials based input
 * **v2.0** - checkout this tag to use the autosuggest version